Posted on 1 Comment

 And, of course, people vote ‘with their feet’.

-No one is going to show up for such a project
+No one is going to show up for such a project as this if their heart is not in it.

 Having spent 17 years (1995-2012) in a Religious Order (https://gccalliance.org/ ) [and being a Philosopher] I don’t see the world quite the way most people do.
 For the most part, I would say – we live lives that are self-centered.
 We are selfish and self-absorbed.